Gabaldonlab/meTAline/README.md

 The target rules currently available to use are:

 -   rule **all**: From trimming and filtering of the reads, to host removal (if provided the indexed host genome to make an alignment of the reads) to taxonomy assignment based on both a k-mer and gene marker approach.
 Functional prediction based on Humann.
-It also includes other functuionalities such as representation of the taxonomy assignment by krona, extraction of desired reads, etc.
+It also includes other functionalities such as representation of the taxonomy assignment by krona, extraction of desired reads, etc.

 - rule **trimming**: Trimming of the reads, quality assessment and concatenation (useful when having samples that are sequenced in different sequencing lanes).
 - rule **host_depletion**: This rule is to take trimmed reads and align them to an indexed reference genome, for host substraction.